Coding Tip: Chronic Obstructive Pulmonary Disease (COPD) and Asthma

 Exacerbation is a sudden worsening of a disease and typically last several days.

 In coding, if patients have COPD and asthma documented, without any further specificity of the type of asthma, only COPD would be reported.
 Per the instructional notes under Category J44, Other chronic obstructive pulmonary disease, code also type of asthma, if applicable (J45-).
 Unspecified asthma isn’t a specific type of asthma, so no additional code would be assigned for unspecified asthma.
+If the unspecified asthma is documented to be in exacerbation it would be coded in addition to the COPD.
+Exacerbation of unspecified asthma does not describe a type of asthma but it does provide additional specificity regarding the asthma being in acute exacerbation.

 If the documentation supports that the patient has a specific type of asthma documented and COPD, both codes could be reported.
 An example would be documentation in the record is COPD and moderate persistent asthma.
 In this case, two codes would be reported.
 J44.9, Chronic obstructive pulmonary disease, unspecified and J45.40, Moderate persistent asthma, uncomplicated.
 Codes will be dependent upon the specificity of the COPD and asthma documented.
 The codes in this example are only for COPD without any further specificity and moderate persistent asthma without further indication of complication.